-- To gain insight into a community's attitudes towards a project, and assess their willingness to participate. - To obtain information on whether an engagement process has been a positive experience, has improved community knowledge, or has changed attitudes. - May deter non-English speakers and pose barriers to those with low literacy - Needs careful design and analysis - To allow large numbers of people to 'rate' an experience or idea (including a proposed NBS) - Does not usually offer much depth or detailed insight, e.g. reasons for opinion - Allows people to record their responses at length, and to be creative about the format in which they respond (diagrams and doodles alongside written responses) - Requires a culture of sharing opinions, but can be done anonymously - Encourages people to feel safe in expressing dissatisfaction or gripes with engagement or outcomes - Can be designed to elicit open comments or messages of advice for a specific group, authority, or organisation - Responses need to be collected, collated, and monitored - May be helpful for people with little time or low literacy levels - Brings the response to life but may only engage mediaconfident people. - Needs sensitive use and handling/storage of recordings - Can be expensive where technology is involved, may work best with outside expertise - Rich detail can be collected, with nuance and reasons for ways of thinking and behaving. - Careful sampling allows voices of those who are less heard to be sought - Changes and improvements that are hard to measure numerically e.g. health and wellbeing, can be described - Can be time-consuming to collect, process, and interpret - Offers a clear way to evaluate behavioural interaction - May require costly, specialist equipment. - Doesn't record finer detail of people's engagement with an environment or process - Can be easy and engaging, allows those with low levels of literacy to participate - Requires interpretation and ethical management of visual data - Can be very inclusive, as people of all ages can offer a range of responses using almost any media to the project.
-However, it can also feel alienating or off-putting to some participants. - Care is needed around privacy and sensitive use of social media
+Evaluation method When to use it and other considerations Surveys/questionnaires To gain insight into a community's attitudes towards a project, and assess their willingness to participate. paper or onlineusually short To obtain information on whether an engagement process has been a positive experience, has improved community knowledge, or has changed attitudes.
+May deter non-English speakers and pose barriers to those with low literacy Needs careful design and analysis Feedback kiosks/'customer satisfaction' terminalspush-buttons allow people to record responses To allow large numbers of people to 'rate' an experience or idea (including a proposed NBS) Does not usually offer much depth or detailed insight, e.g. reasons for opinion Graffiti boards or drawing tables at community events and in outdoor and indoor spaces Allows people to record their responses at length, and to be creative about the format in which they respond (diagrams and doodles alongside written responses) open text way for people to write their experience, responses, or worries can be physical or digital Requires a culture of sharing opinions, but can be done anonymously Ideas 'postbox' Encourages people to feel safe in expressing dissatisfaction or anonymous way of garnering feedback, either physically or gripes with engagement or outcomes online Can be designed to elicit open comments or messages of advice for a specific group, authority, or organisation Responses need to be collected, collated, and monitored Vox pops May be helpful for people with little time or low literacy levels filming or audio recording people's responses Brings the response to life but may only engage mediaconfident people.
+Needs sensitive use and handling/storage of recordings Gamified approaches turns evaluation methodologies into a game or role play Can be expensive where technology is involved, may work best with outside expertise Interviews and focus groups • longer individual or small group conversations allow insight Rich detail can be collected, with nuance and reasons for ways of thinking and behaving. into personal narratives and stories • can be digital or face-to-face Careful sampling allows voices of those who are less heard to be sought can be digital of face to face Changes and improvements that are hard to measure numerically e.g. health and wellbeing, can be described Can be time-consuming to collect, process, and interpret User counts Offers a clear way to evaluate behavioural interaction often a technological solution that measures interaction quantitatively, e.g. counting visitor numbers, internet traffic, May require costly, specialist equipment. footfall, but can be low tech (e.g. using raffle tickets taken from a book at the entrance to an event) Doesn't record finer detail of people's engagement with an environment or process Photo voice /participatory photography Can be easy and engaging, allows those with low levels of uses photography, but also voice recording, videoing, or drawing to respond to questions or themes literacy to participate Requires interpretation and ethical management of visual data Other creative methods Can be very inclusive, as people of all ages can offer a range of scrapbooking, poetry writing, role play, soliciting of responses on social media responses using almost any media to the project.
+However, it can also feel alienating or off-putting to some participants.
+Care is needed around privacy and sensitive use of social media